andres81/Model_of_the_Psyche/case-files/abuse-rape-female-dutch-prisons/README.md

 at all to put systems in place with at least the reason to prevent violation of human rights?
 In other words, is prevention a goal in itself, to put systems in place, and determining in part the choice of systems being used to execute policy governed by the government?

-If for example it is implied it is not, in the case that the government, for example, delegates the responsibility to an institution, and implies by doing that, that the act of preventing the violation of human rightsit is  implied in itself, preventing the violation of human rights that is, by a culture within an institution like a prison, for which no one is responsible, but the people that work within that institution.
+If for example it is implied that the responsibility to prevent the violation of human rights, is something that the government chooses to delegate to an institution, and in addition not explicitly communicating that the government sees it as the responsibility of an institution like a prison, finger pointing starts once it goes wrong, like in the case of rapes in prisons.
+It is not the responsibility of the natural persons working in the context of the prison, it is not the government, it is not the system to blame, but maybe merely the culture within the organisation.

+for which no one is responsible, but the people that work within that institution.
 But once one understands that a culture is a thing implied by itself, one should understand that you